davidedc/devart-template/project_summary.md

 # Project Title
-Insert the name of your project
+Playful geometries

 ## Authors
-- Insert main author name, surname, github account
-- Insert other author(s) name, surname, github account (one per list element)
+- Davide, Della Casa, davidedc
+- Patrick, Gaunt, paddywwoof

 ## Description
-Insert a description containing about 100 to 150 words, including your motivation and the meaning behind your idea and execution.
-The Judges will be keen to know how your idea pushes the boundaries of code and technology.
+The primary aim is to have fun.
+Fun making something and fun playing with the result.
+In terms of pushing boundaries we are setting out to make a device from a $25 Raspberry Pi computer that can compete with VJ's mac.
+Hopefully using a large number of networked cheap computers will produce something beyone the scope of a single expensive one.

 ## Link to Prototype
-NOTE: If your project lives online you can add one or more links here.
-Make sure you have a stable version of your project running before linking it.
+NOTE: ...
+Make sure you have a stable version of your project running before linking it... watch this space

 [Example Link](http://www.google.com "Example Link")